johnniecosmos/Citizen-Cosmos/community/A list of mentioned projects.md

 - [cyber~Congress DAO](https://client.aragon.org/#/cybercongress/): cyber~Congress DAO website.
 - [cyber~Foundation DAO](https://client.aragon.org/#/eulerfoundation/): cyber~Foundation DAO website.
 - [1Hive](https://1hive.org/#/home): 1Hive is a DAO that issues and distributes a digital currency called Honey.
+- [LexDAO](https://github.com/lexDAO/TLDR/blob/master/README.md): Transactional Scripts for Legal and Ethereal Deal Security.
+- [LexDAO](https://lexdao.org/#/): LexDAO is a group of legal engineering professionals who are seeking to provide a trusted layer between the decentralized world of blockchains and a legal settlement layer in the real world.
+We are trying to bridge this layer to provide a working framework for organizations to work in a trustless and trusted manner using Ethereum, blockchains, smart contracts and decentralized organizations.

 ## Episode 9: [Ethan Buchman, the now and then of Cosmos](https://www.citizencosmos.space/ethan-buchman-cosmos)